DISIC/politique-de-contribution-open-source/README.en.md

 Welcome to the DINUM Free Software Contribution Policy.

+> UPDATE November, 2021: This document is being obsoleted by the free software and digital commons action plan: see https://[communs.numerique.gouv.fr](https://communs.numerique.gouv.fr).

 > UPDATE March 13, 2018: The document has been validated at the February 15th, 2018 CSIC Tech.

 The purpose of this document is to describe HOW to open source codes according to best practices.